iati-data-access/iati-data-access.github.io/docs/methodology/README.md

 * Sector
 * Country

-The date is set to the last day of the quarter.
+The transaction date is set to the last day of the quarter.

 2.8 Conversion to target currency and fiscal period
 ---------------------------------------------------